-For more information regarding benefits and eligibility, or please call our Customer Service department toll-free at (888) 863-3637, or email at MedicareCS@PacificSource.com.
+For more information regarding benefits and eligibility, or please call our Customer Service department toll-free at 888-863-3637, or email at MedicareCS@PacificSource.com.

-For plan-specific in-network provider directories, please call our Customer Service department toll-free at (888) 863-3637, email at MedicareCS@pacificsource.com, or visit our website at Medicare.PacificSource.com.
+For plan-specific in-network provider directories, please call our Customer Service department toll-free at 888-863-3637, email at MedicareCS@PacificSource.com, or visit Medicare.PacificSource.com.